-As we’ve seen, the approach to choose an EMS software is a bit more complicated than the other components, so let’s examine each option in detail, and investigate what you should be thinking about to make the right decision.
+As we’ve seen, the approach to choosing an EMS software is a bit more complicated than the other components, so let’s examine each option in detail, and investigate what you should be thinking about to make the right decision.

 But first, let’s look at what you want out of an EMS software – of course, this list might change depending on your organisation, but most of these should apply to you:

-- Great user experience: You want this EMS to provide value to you (and/or your customers) through a great user experience based on visualization, reporting and alerting engines, up to date with the regulation (energy tariffs, energy efficiency standards, etc), and showing great usability.
+- Great user experience: You want this EMS to provide value to you (and/or your customers) through a great user experience based on visualization, reporting and alerting engines, up to date with the regulations (energy tariffs, energy efficiency standards, etc), and showing great usability.